How To Select Cover Crops For The Home Garden

-Growth Rate.
-Buckwheat, Berseem clover, Austrian winter pea, annual ryegrass, sorghum-sudan hybrids, sudangrass, oats, and rye are all fast-growing crops ideal for providing quick cover between crops or on sensitive sites.
+- Growth Rate: Buckwheat, Berseem Clover, Austrian Winter Pea, annual ryegrass, and oats are all fast-growing crops ideal for providing quick cover between crops or on sensitive sites.

-Annual versus Perennial Cover Crops.
-While most cover crops are annuals, there are a few perennials commonly used for living mulch, erosion control, or biomass production including red clover, crown vetch, and alfalfa.
+- Annual vs. Perennial Cover Crops: While most cover crops are annuals, there are a few perennials commonly used for living mulch, erosion control, or biomass production.
+These include Medium Red Clover, Crown Vetch, and Vernal Alfalfa Seeds.

 After the role of a cover crop has been filled, plants are generally terminated or killed to prepare planting beds for the main crop.
 Crop termination also returns nutrients and biomass to the soil.
 Many cover crops are terminated to prevent them from going to seed and becoming weedy.

 Understanding how a cover crop will be terminated or killed is critical to plant selection.
-Some cover crops used in large-scale farming operations are killed using herbicides.
-This is obviously not an option for organic gardeners.
+Some cover crops used in large-scale farming operations are killed using herbicides - but this is obviously not an option for organic gardeners, and one we don't generally recommend.
 Before planting a cover crop, know how to terminate its growth cycle and select crops that fit your termination plans.
 Following are common techniques used for different crops.
 Also note that timing can be critical in terminating certain crops such as ryegrass (see “Timing Cover Crops Correctly in Your Region”).

-Tillage.
-Low-growing white, red, and Berseem clovers can be terminated by tilling into the soil.
+- Tillage: Low-growing White, Red, and Berseem Clover Seeds can be terminated by tilling into the soil.
 Annual rye grass is also commonly managed with tillage.

 As with any crop, it is important to match cover crops to your winter hardiness zone.
 Some cover crops may be winter-killed in one region, but go dormant in warmer climates.
 Likewise, plant hardiness varies by region, including both cold and heat tolerance.